Dysphagia: Treatment procedures

 Patients may need a combination of treatment procedures to maintain a safe and nutritionally adequate swallow.
 For example, postural strategies may be combined with swallowing maneuvers to allow the patient to swallow safely and efficiently.

 The most common interventions used for those with oropharyngeal dysphagia by speech language pathologists are rehabilitation of the swallow through oral motor exercises, texture modification of foods, thickening fluids and positioning changes during swallowing.
 The effectiveness of modifying food and fluid in preventing aspiration pneumonia has been questioned and these can be associated with poorer nutrition, hydration and quality of life.
 Also, there has been considerable variability in national approaches to describing different degrees of thickened fluids and food textures.
 However, in 2015, the International Dysphagia Diet Standardisation Initiative (IDDSI) group produced an agreed IDDSI framework consisting of a continuum of 8 levels (0–7), where drinks are measured from Levels 0 – 4, while foods are measured from Levels 3 – 7.
-It is likely that this initiative, which has widespread support among dysphagia practitioners, will improve communication with carers and will lead to greater standardization of modified diets.There is also a larger movement within the field of Speech Language Pathology to begin advocating for Dysphagia to be elevated within the school setting, as it is currently not considered necessary during a Speech-Language and oral evaluation of a child.
+It is likely that this initiative, which has widespread support among dysphagia practitioners, will improve communication with caregivers and will lead to greater standardization of modified diets.
+There is also a larger movement within the field of speech-language pathology that advocates for dysphagia to be elevated within the school setting, as it is currently not considered necessary during a speech-language and oral evaluation of a child.
 However, proper nutrition, hydration, and the ability to swallow are critical for child's academic, social, and personal success.